seankross/the-unix-workbench/docs/07-Nephology.md

 ```

 Now we can see that in `args` there's a correspondence between `city` and
 `Baltimore`.
-We can add more named arguments by seperating them with an
+We can add more named arguments by separating them with an
 ampersand (`&`):